moeriki/node-mappr/README.md

-# MAPPR
+# mappr

-MAPPR is a tiny JavaScript utility to assist with object to object mapping.
+mappr is a tiny JavaScript utility to assist with object to object mapping.

-**Advantages**

-* pure functions = testable to the bone

 ## Usage

-MAPPR exposes three utility functions.
+mappr exposes two utility functions.

 **ES5**